cantonios/vscode-project-templates/README.md

 ## Usage

+This plugin currently only supports single-root projects.

+As a work-around to create a multi-root project template, add all desired template folders and corresponding `code-workspace` file into a single parent directory, and save the template from the parent.
+When creating a new project from this template, once all files are copied, VSCode should detect the new workspace file and ask you if you wish to open it as a workspace.

 ### Creating a Project from a Template

 * In VSCode, open a folder that will contain your new project.
 Use the Command Palette to execute the command "Project: Create Project From Template".
 A list of available templates should appear.
 Select the template and the contents of the template will be copied to the current root workspace directory.